What should I look for during a seizure?

 When the event occurs: Note date and time.

 Possible triggers: Note patterns or any factors that may make event more likely to occur.

 - Time of day or month

 - For females, note the day of your menstrual cycle, if pregnant, on any birth control or other hormonal treatment,

 - Missed or late medicines, changes in medicine doses

-- Irregular sleep patterns, not enough sleep, other sleep problems
+- Not sleeping regularly, not enough sleep, other sleep problems

 - During or after fast breathing